IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 #.
 Navigate to the dataverse in which you want to add a dataset (or in the "root" dataverse).
 #.
 Click on the "Add Data" button and select "New Dataset" in the dropdown menu.
 #.
-To quickly get started, enter at minimum all the required fields with an asterisk (e.g., the Dataset Title, Author,
+To quickly get started, enter at minimum all the required fields with an asterisk to get a Data Citation with a DOI (e.g., the Dataset Title, Author,
    Description, etc)
 #.
-Scroll down to "Files" tab and click on "Select Files to Add" to add all the relevant files to your Dataset.
+Scroll down to the "Files" section and click on "Select Files to Add" to add all the relevant files to your Dataset.
-   You can also upload your files directly from your Dropbox. **Tip:** You can drag and drop your files from your desktop, directly into the upload widget.
-Your file will appear below the "Select Files to Add" button where you can add a description of the file.
+   You can also upload your files directly from your Dropbox. **Tip:** You can drag and drop or select multiple files at a time from your desktop, directly into the upload widget.
+Your files will appear below the "Select Files to Add" button where you can add a description for each file.
+Additionally, an MD5 checksum will be added for each file.
+If you upload a tabular file a `Universal Numerical Fingerprint (UNF) <./source/Data_Citation/unf.rst>`__ will be added to this file.
 #.
 Click the "Add Dataset" button when you are done.
 Your unpublished dataset is now created.

 Note: You can add additional metadata once you have completed the initial dataset creation by going to Edit Dataset.